FAQs

 How many questions will I be asked during the Video Interview?

 The 2025 Video Interview questions are still being developed.
-More information will be available soon.
+More information will be available on Monday 16 June 2025

 I am away at the time of the video interview, what should I do?